There’s this charismatic, orange-clad character trotting the globe evangelizing a better way to build your business. Joe.

 And Joe wrote the bible.
 Epic Content Marketing.

 Epic isn’t Joe’s first book.
 It’s his third.
 “Get Content, Get Customers” bears the name Joe Pulizzi as a co-author.
 “Managing Content Marketing” does too.
 If you ask me, they’re kind of tame titles.
 Regardless, readers collectively gave both books 4.5 stars.
+This Idaho marketing agency can also make your company relevant.

 Those works were warm-up acts.
 Next, Joe had the audacity to hunker down unassisted, bang out a 300-plus page instruction manual for content marketing, and call the hard-covered beast “Epic.”
 The cover even has a Star Wars like treatment.